bitstopco/heroku-buildpack-crystal/README.md

 ## Requirements

-In order for the buildpack to work properly you should have a `shard.yml` file, as it is how it will detect that your app is a Crystal app.
+In order for the buildpack to work properly you need to have a `shard.yml` file and `targets:` defined, as it is how it will detect that your app is a Crystal app and which binaries to build.

+A `Procfile` must also be present in order to execute the binaries.

 Your application has to listen on a port defined by Heroku.
 It is given to you through the command line option `--port` and the environment variable `PORT`